Gary Brabin

 A midfielder with a 12-year career in the English Football League, he represented Stockport County, Doncaster Rovers, Bury, Blackpool, Lincoln City, Hull City and Torquay United.
-He also played non-league football for Gateshead, Runcorn, Boston United, Chester City, Halifax Town, Southport and Burscough, and also played in the Welsh Premier League for Total Network Solutions / The New Saints.
-He was named as Chester City's Player of the Year in 2001–02, and also won three caps for the England C team.
+He also played non-League football for Gateshead, Runcorn, Boston United, Chester City, Halifax Town, Southport and Burscough, and also played in the Welsh Premier League for Total Network Solutions / The New Saints.
+He was named Chester City's Player of the Year in 2001–02, winning three caps for the England C team.

 He later went into coaching, firstly with Burscough and The New Saints, before he was appointed manager at Southport in April 2008.
-Two months later he went on to be named as Cambridge United manager, and despite being named as Conference Premier Manager of the Year for 2008–09, was sacked in July 2009.
-He later scouted for and coached at Luton Town, before he was promoted to first team manager in March 2011.
+Two months later, he went on to be named as Cambridge United manager, and despite being named as Conference Premier Manager of the Year for 2008–09, was sacked in July 2009.
+He later scouted for and coached at Luton Town before he was promoted to first-team manager in March 2011.
 He led the club to the Conference play-off final two months later, which ended in defeat, and he was sacked in March 2012.
-He returned to Southport as manager in October 2014, before again leaving the club three months later to work as a coach at Everton.
-He was appointed manager at Tranmere Rovers in May 2015, before being sacked in September 2016.
-He joined Port Vale as a coach in October 2017, and was appointed assistant manager at Blackpool 11 months later.
+He returned to Southport as manager in October 2014 before again leaving the club three months later to work as a coach at Everton.
+He was appointed manager at Tranmere Rovers in May 2015 before being sacked in September 2016.
+He joined Port Vale as a coach in October 2017 and was appointed assistant manager at Blackpool 11 months later.
 In June 2019, he returned to Luton Town as the club's assistant manager for the 2019–20 season.
+He went on to work in the backroom staff at The New Saints and Oldham Athletic.

 Playing career

 Early career

 Brabin began his senior career with Fourth Division side Stockport County, making three appearances under Danny Bergara during the 1989–90 season.
-He played just one further match at Edgeley Park in the 1990–91 campaign, before leaving the "Hatters" and dropping into the Northern Premier League with Tony Lee's Gateshead following a successful loan period at the Gateshead International Stadium.
+He played just one further match at Edgeley Park in the 1990–91 campaign before leaving the "Hatters" and dropping into the Northern Premier League with Tony Lee's Gateshead following a successful loan period at the Gateshead International Stadium.
 He then left the "Tynesiders" and joined Conference club Runcorn, who struggled in the 1991–92 and 1992–93 seasons, before he helped the "Linnets" to a fifth-place finish in 1993–94.
 He also made two appearances at Wembley Stadium in the 1993 and 1994 FA Trophy finals as Runcorn lost out 4–1 to Wycombe Wanderers and then 2–1 to Woking.
 He worked as a bouncer during his time at Runcorn.